-The primary outcomes of the study were as follows: duration of total postoperative hospitalization in days, duration of ICU hospitalization in days, number of patients with one UTI, number of patients with two UTI, number of patients with HAP, number of patients with SSI, number of patients with BSI, number of patients colonized with MRO, and number of deaths.
-The secondary outcomes of the study were the level of L and CRP measured on the 1st, 2nd, and 3rd postoperative days.
+The primary outcomes of the study were as follows: duration of total postoperative hospitalization in days, duration of ICU hospitalization in days, number of patients with one UTI, number of patients with two UTI, number of patients with HAP, number of patients with SSI, number of patients with a bloodstream infection (BSI), number of patients colonized with MRO, and number of deaths.

+The secondary outcomes of the study were the level of L and CRP measured on the first, second, and third postoperative days.